MMeiners/Portfolio/README.md

 [Sample Tableau visualizations](PhoenixExamples) based on data found on the Phoenix Open Data Portal

 ### Prior Work Examples
-1. [Before and After](PriorWorkExamples/BeforeAndAfterReports): Report redesign example with approach explained
+1. [Before and After](PriorWorkExamples/BeforeAndAfterReports): Report redesign example with approach explained.
-2. [Missing Columns](PriorWorkExamples/MissingColumns): Data is messy, here's how a missing field problem was solved
+2. [Missing Columns](PriorWorkExamples/MissingColumns): Data is messy, here's how a missing field problem was solved by generating a synthetic cluster id.
+3. [Chain of Command](PriorWorkExamples/ChainOfCommand): Recursion in SQL can help with tree-like data stored in tables.